-My Carbon Credits journey began in the shop where I have worked as a picture framer for several years.
+My Carbon Credits journey began in the shop where I worked as a picture framer for several years.
 Clients often request a simple white or black mat.
 It can take a considerable amount of time to pick the perfect match from a myriad of corner samples.
 Cool as Glacier or After Dark?
 Warm as Ivory or Shaletone?
-Tint of yellow, pink or blue?
+Tint of yellow, pink, blue?
 Hint of brown, red or purple?

 “the right to emit one tonne of carbon dioxide or other greenhouse gas with CO2 equivalent to one tonne of CO2”,

 AKA the right to pollute, packaged as a corporate commodity, traded on the global market and promoted as progress.

 What if a real carbon credit is a work of art—a drawing in graphite, charcoal, Mars and Ivory Black or Indian Ink; a lino block print; a carbon paper tracing; an array of mat board samples?